 Consent: Consent is clear, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
-Consent can be given by words as long as those words create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
+Verbal consent is not a requirement of this policy, however, consent may be given by words as long as those words create mutually understandable clear permission regarding willingness to engage in sexual activity.